codergeek121/email_error_reporter/README.md

 # EmailErrorReporter

 > [!CAUTION]
-> This is very early prototype
+> This is a very early prototype

 `email_error_reporter` uses the new [Rails error reporting API](https://guides.rubyonrails.org/error_reporting.html#error-reporting) to send emails whenever an exception is being reported.
 It works out of the box with HTTP requests, jobs and the rails runner.